-Each investment portfolio also charges a total annual asset-based fee which stretches from 0.34% to 2.21%.
+Each investment portfolio also charges a total annual asset-based fee that stretches from 0.35% to 2.24%.

 As you can see, the fee structure is very specific to your individual preferences.
 So be sure to speak with your advisor about which investment option best suits your needs and all the fees that apply.

 Tax Benefits of the Franklin Templeton 529 College Savings Plan

 This advisor-sold plan enjoys the same benefits as its direct-sold option, including tax-deferred earnings and tax-free withdrawals on qualified higher education expenses.
 However, they also have the same tax penalties.
 Your nonqualified distributions may be subject to federal income tax and a 10% penalty unless you meet certain circumstances.
 Speak to your financial advisor about how any nonqualified withdrawal may impact you or your beneficiary.